mresti/api-generation/README.md

  "type":["string","string","string"]
 }
 ```
-Only you need add the next lines in your server.js
+Only you need add the two news lines in your server.js
 ``````js
 var express = require('express');
 var mongoose = require('mongoose');